This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Garden: A shared courtyard to the front of the cottage.

-Child warning: There is a small pond in the field approximately 200 yards down the hill and we advise that young children should be supervised.
+Child hazard: There is a small pond in the field approximately 200 yards down the hill and we advise that young children should be supervised to prevent access to this potential hazard.

-General: Please note that the water supply in this cottage comes from our borehole.
+Please note: The water supply in this cottage comes from our borehole which is regularly monitored for purity and quality.

 Laundry room with washing machine and tumble dryer shared with Swallow and Wren.